 - Completely close purses and bags, and carry them in front of you

-Unfortunately, the risk of theft doesn’t stop at the door of your hotel, hostel, or apartment.
+Unfortunately, the risk of theft doesn’t stop at the door of your hotel.

 Leaving valuables out of sight in your room isn’t always enough.
 Other people — housekeepers, management personnel, porters, repair technicians — are authorized to enter your room.
 They may be tempted to rifle through your possessions.